 Ms. Pete also took some time to pursue a new learning opportunity and joined the executive team with the Government of Saskatchewan as the executive director, Northern Engagement Branch, Ministry of Government Relations.
 She enjoyed the new challenge, and believes that living life should be full of new learning opportunities.
 Her passion for working for and with Indigenous communities has brought her back to the University of Saskatchewan.
 She will continue to dedicate her time towards building capacity in the area of lands and resource management for Indigenous communities.

-Dave Phillips is retired from provincial and federal government service with the Saskatchewan Ministry of Environment and Agriculture and Agri-food Canada, where he provided executive leadership relating to natural resources and wildlife conservation.
+Dave Phillips is retired from provincial and federal government service with the Saskatchewan Ministry of Environment and Agriculture and Agri-food Canada, where he provided executive leadership on natural resources and wildlife conservation.
 Prior to this, he was general manager of the Saskatchewan Wetland Conservation Corporation and superintendent of Saskatchewan Parks and Renewable Resources.
-Mr. Phillips also served on the Prairie Provinces Water Board and the Prairie Habitat Joint Venture Advisory Board.
+Dave also served on the Prairie Provinces Water Board and the Prairie Habitat Joint Venture Advisory Board.

-Mr. Potter joined the Nature Conservancy of Canada’s Saskatchewan Regional Board in 2014.
+She joined the Nature Conservancy of Canada’s Regional Board in 2018.